Qualitora LLC, the sourcing partner behind Mesh & NetNew Mexico Business ID 7688237First personal reply within 2 business days

 See what your mesh really stops

-In short.
 Insect netting works by aperture: the opening size in millimetres.
 Drag the slider and watch, at true relative scale, which common pests are excluded.
 The sizes are approximate exclusion apertures widely cited in insect-screening research (sources below), useful as starting points, not universal guarantees: real pest populations and strains vary, so the final aperture is confirmed against your target pest before quoting.

 Exclusion sizes: published university extension figures.
 Finer mesh cuts airflow: choose the largest aperture that stops your target pest.